Distributed Graph Coloring Made Easy: Introduction

 The next corollary summarizes the parameter settings in \Cref{thm:mainSimple}, that are most interesting with our current knowledge.
-In the future, other settings of parameters might be of interest. \begin{restatable}{corollary}{corAllinOne} There are the following deterministic CONGEST algorithms with the presented runtimes, given an $\Delta^4$-input coloring, \begin{enumerate} \item $256\Delta^2$-coloring in $1$ round.
+In the future, other settings of parameters might be of interest. \begin{restatable}{corollary}{corAllinOne} There are the following deterministic CONGEST algorithms that compute the stated proper colorings in the stated runtimes on any $\Delta^4$-input colored graph with maximum degree $\Delta$, given a globally known parameter $k\geq 1$ (in 2. and 3.): \begin{enumerate} \item $256\Delta^2$-coloring in $1$ round.
 (Linial's color reduction \cite{linial92}) \item $16\Delta\cdot k$-coloring in $O(\Delta/k)$ rounds. (subsumes results in \cite{BE09,BarenboimEK14,Kuhn2009WeakColoring}) \item $\Delta^2$-coloring in $O(1)$ rounds.

+\end{enumerate} There are the following deterministic CONGEST algorithms that compute the stated improper colorings in the stated runtimes on any $\Delta^4$-input colored graph, given a globally known parameter $\beta=\Delta^{\eps}$ (in 4.) or $d=\Delta^{\eps}$ (in 5. and 6.) for a constant $0<\eps<1$: \begin{enumerate}[resume] \item $\beta$-out degree $O(\Delta/\beta)$-coloring in $O(\Delta/\beta)$ rounds (subsumes a result in \cite{BEG18}) \item $d$-defective $O((\Delta/d)^2)$-coloring in $1$ round (subsumes a result in \cite{Kuhn2009WeakColoring,BarenboimEK14}) \item $d$-defective $O((\Delta/d)^2)$ coloring in $O(\Delta/d)$ rounds (subsumes some results in \cite{BE09,BarenboimEK14}) \end{enumerate} \end{restatable} The required $\Delta^4$-input coloring can be computed with Linial's algorithm for a sufficiently large constant $\Delta$.
+The precise choice of the constants in the $O$-notation in the defective coloring in \Cref{cor:allInOne} depends linearly on the exponent $\eps$.
+The algorithm of (6) is clearly inferior to the one in (5), as it computes a $d$-defective coloring with the same number of colors but is slower.
+We merely state (6) for its proof (see \Cref{sec:mother}) which gives a slightly different perspective on \Cref{thm:mainSimple}.